New courses open for applications, with scholarships available from Vision Collaborative Scotland

 Courses commence in January 2026.
 Click here to read more and apply for a place.

-Vision Rehabilitation Student Sponsorship Programme
+Vision Rehabilitation Student Scholarship Programme

 Sight Scotland, in its leadership role as Chair of Vision Collaborative Scotland, has been awarded grant funding to support the Vision Impairment sector in Scotland.
-Due to the generosity of the RS Macdonald Charitable Trust, a number of student sponsorships are available to employers from Vision Collaborative Scotland.
+Due to the generosity of the RS Macdonald Charitable Trust, a number of student scholarships are available to employers from Vision Collaborative Scotland.

 You may also be interested in